Luq16/Biomedical-Data-preprocessing/README.md

 # Biomedical-Data-preprocessing
 ## Objective
 The goal of this analysis is to show how to preprocess a biomedical data.
-Before perfoming machine learning on dataset it usually needs to be processed in a way that it will be suitable for downtream analysis.
+Before perfoming machine learning.
+Dataset usually requires preprocessing, so that it will be suitable for downtream analysis.
 ## About data
 The dataset ia a real medical dataset downloaded from Machine Learning repository (https://archive.ics.uci.edu/ml/datasets/Heart+Disease).

+### Data set features

 - age: age in years